Frequently Asked Questions (FAQs)

 24. How do I know if my index has been discontinued?

-Each January and July edition of the PPI Detailed Report includes tables listing indexes which have been deleted, added, or recoded as of that release.
+When new samples are introduced, the PPI Detailed Report includes tables listing indexes which have been deleted, added, or recoded as of that release.
 Once an index is deleted or recoded, any published historical data for that index still will be available in the discontinued databases listed under PPI Databases.
 Please note that as of January 2004, the PPI discontinued the use of SIC-based industry indexes and transitioned to the NAICS (see SIC to NAICs Concordance Explanation).

 25. Where can I get more information?

 For additional information on PPI methodology, see the BLS Handbook of Methods, Chapter 14, Producer Price Indexes (HTML) (PDF), as well as, related materials on the PPI Methodology web page.

 The Monthly Labor Review of the BLS occasionally includes technical and analytical articles on the PPI.

 For an explanation of how to use BLS database tools to get PPI data, link to the PPI Data Retrieval Guide.